How are projects evaluated and ranked?

 Yes, definitely.
 However, be sure that sufficient financial and staff resources are available to follow through on all projects that are selected.

 If I forget to include some information, can I submit it after the deadline?

 Significant effort is being made to ensure that applicants submit all of their information on time.
 The review by your Council/Conference Planning Liaison will help you to identify any missing pieces.
-Applications that are sumbitted that are missing any of the following items is cause for immediate rejection of the application:
+Applications that are sumbitted that are missing any of the following will be immediately rejected and will not be considered for funding:

 - A complete Project Financing & Funding Request section on the first page of the main project application form.

 - The Input Module Worksheets for traffic flow improvement projects only.